Avalors/RISC-V-Team2/docs/personal_statements/antoine_statement.md

 - Using learning materials correctly: "Digital Design and Computer Architecture", online courses, videos, lecture slides...
 - Working as a team, planning work in advance
 - Gained technical skills whilst integrating the different modules, writing testbenches for each of them, debugging each module...
-- Learnt to use Git and Linux
+- Learnt to use Git (first experience with source control for me, and I got to merge branches, clone repos, edit commits...) and Linux
+- I learnt extensively about RISC-V architecture, how the different units behave and work together
+- I considerably increased my skills in SystemVerilog and hardware design in general
+- Learnt the importance of debugging and learning how to use different tools to do so

 ## Mistakes I made
 - Syntax errors (forgetting newlines, getting the number of bits wrong...)
+- Name github commits better, use co-authoring
 - Took some time for me to learn the importance of teamwork and helping one another

 Case study - `AddrMode in cache.sv`: